guidefari/here_hugo/content/resource/Tiago-Forte.md

 3. Idea recycling
 4. Projects over categories
 5. Slow burns: stop completing your work via "heavy lifts"
 6. Start with abundance.
-I feel this one is closely related to close burns
+I feel this one is closely related to slow burns
 7. Intermediate packets: making small contained & digestible units of work that can be re-used/transformed in the future.
 8. You only know what you make: don't just passively learn, put to action what you're learning
 9. Make things easier for your future self (Progressive summarization)